suchan5/captone_workout_manager/README.md

 - Spring Boot: A Java framework used for building robust and scalable web applications.
 - MariaDB: An open-source relational database management system used for storing and managing the workout records.
 - Bootstrap: A popular CSS framework that provides pre-styled components and responsive design for a visually appealing user interface.
+- Logo Image: The logo image used in Workout Manager was sourced from [Flaticon](https://www.flaticon.com/free-icons/gym/2).

 We would like to acknowledge the contributions of the following individuals and resources: